ucll-scripting/exercises/03-regex/01-matching/20-is-number/explanations.md

 *optionally* followed by a dot and another series of digits.

 The dot might prove problematic: `.` already means something in regex-speak.
-If you want the need for an actual dot to appear in the string, you will need to *escape* it: use `\.` instead of `.`
+If you need an actual dot to appear in the string, you will need to *escape* it: use `\.` instead of `.`

 You already know about the following shortcut operators: